-\paragraph{Conditions on kernel $f$.} The main theorems are established independently of the specific choices of kernel density $f$ except some minor assumptions (A1,A2) in the sequel.
+\textit{Conditions on kernel density $f$.} The main theorems in this paper are established independently of the specific choices of kernel density $f$ except some minor assumptions (A1), (A2) in the sequel.
 However, to obtain concrete rates in $m$ and $n$, we will make additional assumptions on the smoothness of $f$ when needed.
-Such assumptions are chosen mainly so we can make use of the rate of demixing in a deconvolution problem, i.e., the convergence rate of a point estimate of a mixing measure $Q$ given an iid sample from the mixture density $Q*f$.
+Such assumptions are chosen mainly so we can make use of the concrete rates of demixing in a deconvolution problem, that is, the convergence rate of a point estimate of a mixing measure $Q$ given an i.i.d. sample from the mixture density $Q*f$.